LazyDevv/Hilao/README.md

 -   That's all.

 <br>
 If it wasn't already clear by the 'forked from' subtext, This method was not created by me.
-The credit goes to [Massgrave](https://github.com/massgravel/)
+The credit goes to @Massgrave.
 <br>
 In case any problems arise, please troubleshoot with the resources provided by the creator of this method of activation.
 <br> Some are linked below :